semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 ![Running all blocks](./figures/04-skip-but-billing.png){ width=40% }

-Can you guess which application I changed?
+Can you guess which application we changed?
 Yes, that’s right: it was the Billing app.
 As a result, thanks to `change_in`, the rest of the blocks have been skipped because neither did meet the change conditions.

 If we make a change outside any of the monitored folders, then all the blocks are skipped and the pipeline completes in just a few seconds.

 ![Skipping all blocks](./figures/04-skip-all.png){ width=40% }

-## 2.6 Tips for Using change_in
+## 3.4 Tips for Using change_in

 Tying up a block with a piece of the code results in a smarter pipeline that builds and tests only what has recently changed.